Widget Guide

 }

-The status of an entity also serves as a key filter, especially in charts like the entity table and count card.
-This filter limits displayed entities based on their status: enabled, disabled, or all statuses.
+The status of an entity also acts as a key filter, particularly in table and count card widgets.
+This filter limits displayed entities based on their status: enabled, disabled, or all.

 5. Data Aggregation

 Data aggregation is a powerful feature that enables the summarization of data over specific time periods.
-This is particularly useful for time-series charts where you want to visualize trends or patterns over a defined period.
+This capability is especially useful for charts where visualizing trends or patterns over defined intervals is required.
 Magistrala currently supports the following aggregation methods:

 - Maximum: Retrieves the highest value within the specified time window.